thoeni/hugo-website/site/content/post/dotgo-2019.md

 # Summary

-This was my second dotGo, and I'm already looking forward to the 2020 edition.
+This was my second dotGo, and I'm already looking forward to the [next edition](https://2020.dotgo.eu/), on March 30th, 2020!

 A final thank you to the **organisers** of the conference - we all know how stressful this can be - and to the **speakers** who performed bringing their